-As soon as you wake up, with a cup of coffee in hand, get hydrating!
+As soon as you wake up, with a cup of coffee or tea in hand, you should get to hydrating!
 The morning is an ideal time to water deeply as it allows time to penetrate the soil deeply to keep it cool throughout the day while giving the plants time to dry off before nighttime temps drop again.
-Wet leaves at night encourage fungal disease growth so it's best to leave them dry before heading off to bed.
+Wet leaves at night encourage fungal disease growth so its best to leave them dry before heading off to bed.
 The goal is to water deeply, for longer amounts of time-not just a sprinkle, but instead, a nice, long drenching.

 Adding a few inches of mulch on top of the soil not only keeps the weeds away it also feeds your soil while it breaks down, and it keeps your plants hydrated and cooler for longer periods of time.
-For outdoor plants I recommend straw (not hay, it contains seeds) and leaf mulch both ideal for your edible garden while decorative rocks, pebbles, sand and moss are wonderful ways to top off and help retain moisture in your houseplants.
+For outdoor plants we recommend straw (not hay, it contains seeds) and leaf mulch both ideal for your edible garden while decorative rocks, pebbles, carpet or tree moss are wonderful ways to top off and help retain moisture in your houseplants.

-Another method of mulching is by planting other smaller plants or edibles in the soil around your taller plants to create ‘living mulch’.
-You can plant sedum and smaller succulents that spread well around your houseplants and ornamentals and actually, for your edible garden too!
-However, for your edible garden, I recommend an even better method that leads me to the next tip...
+Another method of mulching is to add other smaller plants or edibles like our Edible Flower Mix or Wild Garden Lettuce Mix around your taller plants to create ‘living mulch’.
+You can plant Sedum and smaller succulents that spread well around your houseplants and ornamentals and actually, for your edible garden too!
+However, for your edible garden, we recommend an even better method that leads me to the next tip...

 4. Shade cloth